Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Review of the Wikipedia app

 The first difference that you’ll encounter will be the main screen.
-There, just like you can see in the picture below, you will find the importance of the day in history, featured articles and pictures, as well as the articles that have been recently updated by users across Wikipedia.
+There, just like you can see in the picture below, you will find the importance of the day in history, featured articles and pictures, and the articles recently updated by users across Wikipedia.

 You will find Wikipedia under the Books&Reference category, but here’s a direct link to it (you’ll find it at the end of the article, as well).

-Be sure to check out this article and bookmark it if you like, because we will be constantly updating it as more versions of the Windows 8 and Windows 10 Wikipedia app will appear.
+Be sure to check out this article and bookmark it if you like because we will be constantly updating it as more versions of the Windows 10 Wikipedia app will appear.

-One of the biggest changes you’ll notice with this application is that you can pin articles to your Start screen for a later read, which will prove to be quite useful to users.
+One of the biggest changes you’ll notice with this application is that you can pin articles to your Start screen for a later read, which will be quite useful to users.

 I always didn’t have enough patience to finish reading articles on Wikipedia, especially since there were a lot of other tabs open.
 Let’s hope that this feature will help me finish all my articles.

-Just like many other apps optimized for the touch experience, you’ll notice that the Wikipedia application is more “shiny” and somehow, the user experience feels more natural.
+Like many other apps optimized for the touch experience, you’ll notice that the Wikipedia application is shinier and somehow, the user experience feels more natural.

-Maybe it’s because Windows 8 along with Windows 10 is the biggest change since 1992 or maybe Wikimedia has just done a wonderful job.
+Maybe it’s because Windows 10 is the biggest change since 1992, or Wikimedia has just done a wonderful job.